Reliant TW9

-After a long production run as the Reliant TW9, the vehicle was renamed the "Ant" by BTB engineering who continued to be built under license until 1986.
+After a long production run as the Reliant TW9, the vehicle was renamed the "Ant" by BTB engineering who continued to build it under license until 1986.
 Orders were usually plentiful for the little truck as the Ant was much favoured by municipal councils in the UK and Ireland.

 Features

 "Ant" was the most popular nickname for the TW9 and the truck was eventually marketed under that name.
 It used a pressed steel chassis designed by Press Mouldings and was styled by Ogle Design with a 701cc inline four-cylinder, four-stroke engine at the front, directly behind the single front wheel.
 It developed 27.5 bhp (20 kW) of power.
 The four-speed transmission had synchromesh only on the top three gears and the vehicle's unladen weight was 1200 lbs (545 kg).
 The glass-fibre cabin had space for two and the aerodynamic front had two round headlights and a single windscreen wiper.
 "Despite its apparent simplicity the cabin design incorporated gentle curves and creases to enhance structural strength.
 The rear wheels drove the vehicle to a maximum speed of 54 mph (86 km/h)" and delivered fuel consumption of "around 28 mpg".

 The Ant was not known for being a particularly comfortable vehicle.
 Commercial Motor magazine noted in a 1967 road test that the seats took "the form of fixed cushions with the backrests attached to the back of the cab, offering no adjustment whatever".
 The magazine said that bucket seats, "with a certain amount of adjustment for drivers of varying heights, could be fitted" and that "modifications could be made" to the cab to make the interior more spacious.
-One the other hand, Commercial Motor complimented the low levels of noise inside the cab, the "sensibly placed" switches and gear-change lever, and found the Ant to be "very manoeuvrable" and simple to park.
+On the other hand, Commercial Motor complimented the low levels of noise inside the cab, the "sensibly placed" switches and gear-change lever, and found the Ant to be "very manoeuvrable" and simple to park.